flowroute/flowroute-numbers-php/README.md

 The search method is the most robust option for searching through Flowroute's purchasable phone number inventory.
 It allows you to search by NPA, NXX, Ratecenter, State, and TN.

 #####Usage
-Add the following lines to your PHP file:

 	$response = $pnc->search();
 	print_r($response);

->**Note:** `$response` can be any name of your choosing, and of any length, but the name you choose must be used consistently within the file.

 The method supports the following parameters: